paulshorey/minesweeper/README.md

 ## TODO:

-- Display number of remaining bombs, and number uncovered.
+- Display number of remaining bombs, and number of marked bombs.

 - **Controls at the top are not yet functional,** and need to be re-thought.
 For now, refresh the page to start a new game.